 - Address: 1442 Sleepy Hollow Road, Amboy

-The family-run park is all about the family.
-The extras aren’t extras here at the campground located 90 miles southwest of Chicago.
+The family-run park is all about kids.
+The “extras” aren’t extras here at the campground located 90 miles southwest of Chicago.
 You won’t find resort fees, charges for crafts or any of the many activities they offer.
 They have tent sites, camper rentals and a cabin.
 Every weekend sports a new theme with activities to keep families busy.
 Located along Illinois’ Green River, campers can go kayaking, tubing or rafting.
 Campers can even try corcls, round kayaks, on the river.
 Other amenities include heated pools, a game room and going fishing without a license in their private lake.

 Located just outside the Dells on the Wisconsin River, Holiday Shores offers all the things families love – a beach, playgrounds, fun on the river with boat rentals, fun activities like scavenger hunts, inflatables, and even fire truck rides, and so much more.
 Looking for a waterpark?
 All guests receive free Chula Vista Waterpark passes with a minimum stay of 2 nights.
 Looking for adult drinks?
 They have a bar for grown-ups.

 Looking for a beach getaway?
 As the closest KOA to Lake Michigan, you’ll be within minutes away from several beaches in the St. Joseph and South Haven area.
 Paddlers will enjoy being centrally located to public access points along the Paw Paw River Water Trail, or visit beautiful lighthouses, spend time kayaking and paddle boarding or charter a fishing or expedition or sail boat cruise.
 If you’d rather stay at the campground, there’s a jumping pillow, hot tub, heated swimming pool, planned activities and more.